ptsteadman/notebook/essays/gray-man-style.md

 politics don't require belief in any one particular system: the gray man has no agenda beyond his secret preparation.
-Even if he has nothing to say about the policy debates of the present, he can feel important and enlightened as he prepares the for the politics of a future world.
+Even if he has nothing to say about the policy debates of the present, he can feel important and enlightened as he prepares for the politics of a future world.

 ---

 Survival bloggers developed the gray man concept in reaction to a perceived threat of "survivalist hate".

 One blogger, Selco, is notable for basing his gray man theory on his experience during the Balkan War.
 Selco says that he saw well-prepared neighbors give away supplies in the first few weeks of the conflict.
 Just weeks later, many of these generous individuals were robbed or even murdered.
-Selco says that the thieves justified their actions with the idea that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
-A reviewer of Selco's survival course encourages readers to think back to high school, where those who "were prepared for the test were hated and called nerds".
+Selco says that thieves often justified their actions with the idea that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
+A reviewer of Selco's survival course encourages readers to think back to high school to understand survivalist hate: "those who were prepared for the test were hated and called nerds".
 [16]

 Selco explicitly calls for his readers to practice being gray, and emphasizes that being gray is a lifestyle that begins before shit hits the fan.
 He goes so